lucalullo/codadapt/README.md

 - mixed NumPy object arrays are unsupported; use pandas DataFrames for heterogeneous data;
 - raw datetime, complex, and infinite-valued features are unsupported;
 - CPU only; no GPU or online/incremental training interface;
-- very high cardinality is capped by `max_categories`, with rare and unseen categories handled through dedicated buckets;
+- very high categorical cardinality is capped by `max_categories`, with rare and unseen categories handled through dedicated buckets;
 - early stopping reserves validation rows unless an external `eval_set` is provided;
+- the EBM compiler supports only its documented additive binary/regression contract;
+- compiled EBM classification probabilities are numerically equivalent within tolerance, not guaranteed bitwise-identical;
+- compiled EBM throughput advantages are workload- and batch-size-dependent;
 - performance and memory results are hardware- and workload-specific;
-- this release does not claim state-of-the-art accuracy or general superiority over gradient-boosted trees.
+- this release does not claim state-of-the-art accuracy or general superiority over established tree-based models.

+## Status

+CodAdapt 0.2.0rc1 is an experimental pre-release.
+The native core remains unchanged from the validated 0.1 line, while the EBM compiler is opt-in and experimental.

+The public API, compiler contract, and defaults may evolve as broader external validation continues.

 ## License